shivanya-chandra/pcllab.github.io/docs/handbook/web-experiments/mturk.md

   - TurkOpticon: <https://turkopticon.net/>{target="_blank" rel="noreferrer"}
   - TurkerView: <https://turkerview.com/>{target="_blank" rel="noreferrer"}
   - Resources and Information: <https://journals.sagepub.com/doi/full/10.1177/0149206320969787>{target="_blank" rel="noreferrer"}

-## Overview

-[Amazon Mechanical Turk (MTurk)](https://www.mturk.com){target="_blank" rel="noreferrer"} is an online marketplace that can be used to collect data online quickly and cheaply by setting up HITs (Human Intelligence Tasks) that people can complete online.
-To manage and run MTurk experiments, we use [CloudResearch](https://www.cloudresearch.com/){target="_blank" rel="noreferrer"}, a third-party website that provides a user-friendly interface and useful features.

 ## Preparing your Experiment for MTurk